Women in World War I

 Women in World War I were mobilized in unprecedented numbers on all sides.
 The vast majority of these women were drafted into the civilian work force to replace conscripted men or to work in greatly expanded munitions factories.
 Thousands served in the military in support roles, and in some countries many saw combat as well.

-In a number of countries involved in the war, women became heroes for resistance work and espionage, work related to the medical profession, journalism and combat.
-Many of them were recognized with medals awarded by their own and other countries.
+In some countries, women undertook resistance work and espionage, work related to the medical profession, journalism and combat.
+Many were recognized with medals awarded by their own and other countries.

-Of the thousands of women who fought for their countries, many had to disguise their gender.
-When discovered, they were generally dismissed from service, as was the case in Britain and France.
-In other countries like Germany, Serbia, and Russia they were allowed to serve openly.
+Many disguised their gender.
+When discovered, in countries including Germany, Serbia, and Russia they were allowed to serve openly.
+In Britain and France, they were generally dismissed from service.